Post job

 An apprentice is responsible for learning specialized tasks on their chosen field through actual job training under the supervision of tenured staff.
 An apprentice's duties include performing administrative tasks as needed, creating observation reports of daily operations, providing possible recommendations on improving productivity, and adhering to the business' safety standards and regulatory procedures.
 An apprentice must be detail-oriented, fast-learner, and enthusiastic.
 An apprentice should also know how to accept constructive criticisms and feedback to improve performance and skill development.

-As far as similarities go, this is where it ends because a low voltage technician responsibility requires skills such as "hand tools," "cctv," "patch panels," and "ladders."
+While similarities exist, there are also some differences between low voltage technicians and apprentice.
+For instance, low voltage technician responsibilities require skills such as "hand tools," "cctv," "patch panels," and "ladders."
 Whereas a apprentice is skilled in "pet," "customer service," "basic math," and "apprenticeship."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

-Apprentices tend to reach similar levels of education than low voltage technicians.
+Apprentices earn the highest salaries when working in the transportation industry, with an average yearly salary of $44,876.
+On the other hand, low voltage technicians are paid more in the technology industry with an average salary of $46,465.apprentices tend to reach similar levels of education than low voltage technicians.
 In fact, apprentices are 2.5% more likely to graduate with a Master's Degree and 0.2% more likely to have a Doctoral Degree.

 A commercial electrician is different from an industrial electrician since both perform in different environments and have distinct training.
 Commercial electricians are responsible for ensuring that the electrical components and wiring of the structure are working safely and efficiently.
 They commonly work on basic electrical installations and repairs of particular equipment.
 On the other hand, industrial electricians have more specialized and extensive education.
 Their duties require them to have an in-depth knowledge of their field since accuracy is very crucial in their line of work.
 They may operate issues relating to extraordinary high voltage systems and micro-control currents of electricity.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, low voltage technician responsibilities are more likely to require skills like "cctv," "patch panels," "ladders," and "security systems."
-Meanwhile, a wireman might be skilled in areas such as "work ethic," "electrical conduit," "transformers," and "safety standards."
+Meanwhile, a wireman has duties that require skills in areas such as "work ethic," "electrical conduit," "transformers," and "safety standards."
 These differences highlight just how different the day-to-day in each role looks.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a low voltage technician is likely to be skilled in "hand tools," "cctv," "patch panels," and "ladders," while a typical electrician assistant is skilled in "light fixtures," "electrical components," "electrical outlets," and "defective electrical equipment."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a low voltage technician is likely to be skilled in "hand tools," "cctv," "patch panels," and "ladders," while a typical electrician assistant is skilled in "light fixtures," "electrical components," "electrical outlets," and "defective electrical equipment."

-When it comes to education, electrician assistants tend to earn similar education levels than low voltage technicians.
+When it comes to education, electrician assistants tend to earn similar degree levels compared to low voltage technicians.
 In fact, they're 0.5% more likely to earn a Master's Degree, and 0.1% more likely to graduate with a Doctoral Degree.